Xuanwei

-Xuanwei (宣威 (Xuānwēi)) is a county-level city in the northeast of Yunnan Province, China, bordering Guizhou province to the east.
+Xuanwei (宣威 (Xuānwēi)) is a county-level city in the northeast of Yunnan Province, China, bordering Guizhou province to the north and east.
 It is under the administration of the prefecture-level city of Qujing.

+Geography

+Xuanwei is located in northeastern Yunnan.
+It borders Panzhou, Guizhou to the east, Zhanyi District and Fuyuan County, Yunnan to the south, Huize County across the Niulan River to the west, and Weining County and Shuicheng District, Guizhou to the north.

 Administrative divisions

 Xuanwei City has 9 subdistricts, 13 towns and 7 townships.